 NOTE: You are STRONGLY ADVISED to back up your QuerySurge database data directory before upgrading!

 If you are a trial user with an expired trial license, and you want to install a new trial, you have to uninstall your previous trial first.

 Note: this will delete all your QuerySurge data.

 If you want to extend an existing trial, contact us at firstname.lastname@example.org.

 6. Once the upgrade has completed, log into QuerySurge and go to Help > About QuerySurge to verify that you are on the new version.

 Important Note on Upgrading to QuerySurge 5.0+

 The QuerySurge 5.0 release contains the QuerySurge Data Staging feature.
-This feature is licensed separately, so you will need to request for the feature to be enabled (via a new license).
+This feature is licensed separately, so you may need to request for the feature to be enabled (via a new license).
 Contact your representative for information.

 Important Note on Upgrading to QuerySurge 8.0+

 The QuerySurge 8.0 release contains QuerySurge Projects - you can create separate projects in QuerySurge for different data testing efforts.
 If you use the QuerySurge API, you will need to reconfigure your API setup to work with Projects.
 See this article for details.